21 Clever “Other” Uses For Tomato Cages

 Seedling, Frost & Flower Protection

-Dahlia Flower Support – A cool twist for the “NO Stake NO Tie System” for Dahlias where the heart of this system is the common tomato plant cage.
+Dahlia Flower Support – A cool twist on the “NO Stake NO Tie System” for Dahlias, where the heart of this system is the common tomato plant cage.

 Hold Up Flowering Peonies – Build tomato cages to let the plants grow up inside and help support the main stems and even the minor ones when blooming.
 There are many DIY tomato cage projects you can refer to.

-Critter Protection – Wrap bird netting around them to keep critters from munching on leaves or stick it over any plant, wrap lower part with rabbit/deer proof row cover.
+Critter Protection – Wrap bird netting around them to keep critters from eating leaves, or place it over any plant; wrap the lower part with rabbit- and deer-proof row cover.

-Make Mini Greenhouse – Stick cage in soil around plant, cover it with clear plastic, grow seedlings in it.
+Make a Mini Greenhouse: Place a cage in soil around a plant, cover it with clear plastic, and grow seedlings.

-Protect Seedlings From Wind – Clothespin clear plastic around the bottom third of cage to protect seedlings like peppers from wind.
+Protect Seedlings From Wind: Place a clear plastic clothespin around the bottom third of the cage to protect seedlings like peppers from wind.

-Frost Protection – When there is a frost warning, stick cage over plant, fill loosely with dry leaves or straw.
+Frost Protection – When there is a frost warning, place a cage over the plant and loosely fill it with dry leaves or straw.

-Protect Roses, Flower Beds or Tender Perennials – Fill cages to hold protective layers of insulating leaves around plants.
+Protect Roses, Flower Beds, or Tender Perennials: Fill cages with insulating leaves to hold them in place around plants.

-Shade New Seedling – Place one cage at each end of a row of newly set out seedlings, run string or narrow slats between them and drape an old sheet or other shade cloth over seedlings.
+Shade New Seedling – Place one cage at each end of a row of newly set out seedlings, run a string or narrow slats between them, and drape an old sheet or other shade cloth over the seedlings.

-Animal Trampling – Place a cage over baby seedlings to keep animals like dogs from trampling the young plants.
+Animal Trampling – Place a cage over baby seedlings to prevent animals such as dogs from trampling the young plants.

 Mini Composters And Leaf Collectors – Use the cages to create mini compost bins around the garden.
-Fill with leaves and veggie scraps to build compost for use later.
+Fill with leaves and vegetable scraps to build compost for later use.

 Jewelry Holder

-Create A Jewelry Holder – Flip the tomato cage upside down for a more solid base.
-Curl ends into swirls creating a decorative touch to hang necklaces.
-To give a more finished look spray paint the entire cage.
+To give a more finished look, spray paint the entire cage.
 Hang jewelry from the wire bars or wire mesh going around the cages.
 More here…

 Fish Catcher

-The Ultimate Fish Catcher – Make funnel trap out of old wire tomato cages to catch fish… that’s begin creative!
+The Ultimate Fish Catcher – Make a funnel trap out of old wire tomato cages to catch fish… that’s beginning creative!